matthewlieb/2022-Portfolio/README.md

 ## Usage 🚀

+To view the portfolio website, follow these steps:

+- Clone this repository: git clone https://github.com/<your-username>/<your-repository>.git
+- Navigate to the directory where you cloned the repository: cd <your-repository>
-To view the portfolio website, simply open the `index.html` file in your web browser.
+- Open the index.html file in your web browser.

 From there, you can navigate to the different pages to view my projects and accomplishments.

 ## Contributing 🤝